• 10% OFF* - USE CODE: NEW10

 What do experts think?

-The common advice from paediatricians over the years has been to not introduce foods with high allergenic potential (e.g. nuts and milk) to the diets of children early – basically to stick with food that have low allergenic potential(such as lactose free formulas) for longer.
+The common advice from paediatricians over the years has been to not introduce foods with high allergenic potential (e.g. nuts and milk) to the diets of children early basically to stick with food that has low allergenic potential(such as lactose-free formulas) for longer.
 The thought has been that delaying the introduction of such food gives the body of the child time to grow enough to withstand the outcome of consuming such food.

-But recent findings have been challenging the veracity of the earlier recommendations.
-Recent studies propose that introducing meals with high allergenic potential to the diets of baby earlier can reduce the risk of the child becoming allergic to such food.
+However recent findings have been challenging the veracity of the earlier recommendations.
+Recent studies propose that introducing meals with high allergenic potential to the diets of babies earlier can reduce the risk of the child becoming allergic to such food.

-In one study of 147 babies (4 – 5 months old), approximately one half of the sample population were given a fixed amount of egg protein each week for a fixed duration while the other half were not (placebo group).
-The primary analysis of this trial showed that a marginally higher percentage of babies (38%) in the placebo group had hen’s egg allergy unlike in the egg group where only 8% had hen’s egg allergy.
+In one study of 147 babies (4 - 5 months old), approximately one-half of the sample population was given a fixed amount of egg protein each week for a fixed duration while the other half was not (placebo group).
+The primary analysis of this trial showed that a marginally higher percentage of babies (38%) in the placebo group had hen's egg allergy unlike in the egg group where only 8% had hen's egg allergy.
 The trial ended after the primary analysis because the difference was very obvious.

 In another study of 600 children, the children were divided into 2 groups: the children of one group were given peanuts multiple times each week while the children of the other group were not.
 The result showed that 3% of the peanut children became allergic to peanuts while 17% of the no-peanut children became allergic to peanuts.

-The summary of these new studies is that, introducing children to highly allergenic foods like peanuts and milk early enough may play a role in reducing the likelihood that the children eventually become allergic to them.
+These new studies summarise that, introducing children to highly allergenic foods like peanuts and milk early enough may play a role in reducing the likelihood that the children eventually become allergic to them.

 So what do you do?